 Seek to get as much sunlight on your skin as you can.
 If you can't, at least supplement with vitamin D.

 Many modern researchers believe the risk of sun exposure to be grossly overstated.
-Why? it's not that UVB light doesn't damage DNA or contribute to skin cancer.
+Why? it's not that UVB light doesn't damage DNA or contribute to skin issues.
 It does.
-It is just that modern man spends all day indoors and likely doesn't get enough sun exposure to worry about the risk of cancer.
+It is just that modern man spends all day indoors and likely doesn't get enough sun exposure to worry about the risk of serious skin issues.

 If fact, most people get far too little sun.
 Studies have shown the sun to be essential for the production of vitamin D, which is essential for hormone health, immunity, and bone strength.